 WANT TO JOIN ME IN MY NEW MEDITATION PRACTICE?
 Make CDC-approved cotton masks in place of using a mala as you count breaths, do mantras or say prayers.
-Very easy to do, and the ultimate in multi-tasking to benefit others spiritually and practically in a way that could save lives, as they are reportedly 95% effective.
+Very easy to do, and the ultimate in multi-tasking to benefit others spiritually and practically in a way that could save lives.
 Handstitching works just like a mala to do mantras — or you can say prayers as you sew on a sewing machine.

 I met a woman who had a stroke and lost her ability to speak.
 She had only one word left, and that word was "Love."
 I liked to watch her say it.
 She would roll that word around in her mouth like a raspberry, eyes lit with pleasure, and say it slowly, as though tasting every letter.

 Yesterday morning, I scooped up an old journal from the closet floor with the laundry and put it in the washer by mistake.
 Later, I found parts of it plastered to the washer wall by the spin cycle and peeled it off, still mostly intact, words faded.
 That journal held the decision to choose the path I took in these last 20 years: A spiritual path that led to living simply and often solitary in the forests and villages of India and the Andes, Indonesia and Italy—a little self in a vast world.

 I used to be an activist.
 Then I did the unthinkable.
 I dropped out.
 First, I dropped out of the peace movement.
 I had a job at a peace organization and my boss was a brilliant, charismatic leader who often gave us pep talks about “the fight for peace.”
 And it was a fight—against anyone who supported the war, against other peace groups over tactics, and against the media who didn’t cover our rallies accurately.
 I didn’t like fighting, and I was getting depressed.
 One day it dawned on me: if I wanted peace, I had to stop making enemies.
 So I quit.